Workplace communications and relationships are impacted by diversity. Three facets of diversity are age, gender, and ethnicity.

-Deborah Tannen is a linguistics professor (and author of You Just Don’t Understand: Women and Men in Conversation) who has studied gender communication styles.
+Deborah Tannen is a linguistics professor and author of You Just Don't Understand: Women and Men in Conversation who has studied gender communication styles.
 She says men operate out of deeply held values for status and power, which heavily influences how they exchange information and deal with others.
-Women operate out of a deeply held value for relationships.
+And Tannen says women operate out of a deeply held value for relationships.

 I'm Sorry, but Women Really Need to Stop Apologizing (Jessica Bennett, Time)

 See this YouTube video of Deborah Tannen explaining how young boys manifest a value for status in their conversation on a playground, and how young girls manifest a desire to be equal.